dpnolan/pandemic/README.md

 <img src="./COVID_stack.JPEG" alt="COVID plushie and books" width="300" height=450>
 </p>

-__Python Ireland July 2025 Meetup__\
+__Python Ireland November 2025__\
 __Modelling the COVID Pandemic in Ireland with Python__

 __Files__\
-Presentation file is in Keynote, PPT and PDF\
-Notebooks 1 to 4 are in IPYNB and static copies in HTML\
+Presentation files are given in Keynote, Poweroint and PDF.\ PyMC notebooks 1 to 4 are in IPYNB and static copies in HTML.
+Created and run in Conda\
-Datasets are in the Notebook directory too\
+Datasets are in the Notebook directories too\
-Papers used for data and methodology guidance are included here also.
+Important papers used for data and methodology guidance are included in the directory here.

 __Summary__\
 The presentation will introduce common ODE models for epidemic modeling, focusing on their application and historical advocacy in Ireland.

-A Jupyter notebook will demonstrate a Markov Chain Monte Carlo model fitted to Irish COVID-19 data, providing insights into infection lifetimes, forecast estimates, and sensitivity analyses for Ireland.
-The presenter will also discuss Python libraries for this work.
+Models in Jupyter notebook demonstrate how Markov Chain Monte Carlo models were estimated.

+Three main libraries were used PyMC and CmdPyStan for estimates

+COVID-19 data examples include
+*Influenza infection in a school in England, a common case-study for epidemic models *A simulated SIR model, which is then re-estimated.
+*Irish case data from February to November 2020 used in the first run of IEMAG models used by the government

 The target audience includes individuals with some Python proficiency and an interest in epidemic modeling but limited prior experience.
 A key objective is to identify community members who have experience with similar models during the pandemic.